ECG Heart Rate Calculator

 What Your Heart Rate Means

-Your heart rate result tells you how fast the heart is pumping blood and helps identify potential rhythm abnormalities immediately.
+Your heart rate result provides an estimate of how fast the heart is pumping blood and helps identify potential rhythm abnormalities immediately.

 Normal Sinus Rhythm: A result between 60 and 100 bpm generally indicates a healthy, regular heartbeat.
 This is the standard target range for most adults at rest.